VoxoTech/PiDAR/README.md

 len is the length of the packet, and the i value range is [0, len].

-## Permission for Serial Access on Raspberry Pi
+## set Permission for UART on Raspberry Pi
 temporary solution:

     sudo chmod a+rw /dev/ttyS0